wilsontelab/publications/svCapture-2022/README.md

 ### Proper job order for the genotype action

-For the genotype actions to all run properly, you must execute the 'DupSeq/APH_populations.yml' script before the other data sets, since it generates a SNP file that is used by the mixed clone analyses.
+For the genotype actions to run properly, you must execute the 'DupSeq/APH_populations.yml' script before the other data sets, since it generates a SNP file that is used by the mixed clone analyses.